AnyBlok/anyblok-book/en/02_project/01_install.md

 [sqlalchemy_requirements].
 Also, don't forget to install [Git][git]

 All this book was tested using Debian and PostgreSQL.
-Here is how to install all system dependencies on Debian like operating system:
+Here is how to install all system dependencies on a Debian like operating system:

 ```bash
 sudo apt-get install postgresql libpq-dev